marijusGood/bootstrap-datepicker/docs/options.rst

 A function that is called after the input value of the datepicker has changed.
 It takes three parameters:

 * inputChange: A string that indicates the part of the date that was changed.
-For example, 'year', 'month', 'day'.
+For example, 'yyyy', 'mm', 'dd'.
 * dateOld: The old date value before the change.
 * dateNew: The new date value after the change.